 This YouTube channel centers around the funk ostentação genre, which features a wide range of music videos and behind-the-scenes footage.
 It’s the largest YouTube channel in Brazil and Latin America, and the second-largest music channel in the world.
 Dantas is also the creator and director of the Netflix drama Sintonia.

-Rounding out the top 10 is most music.
+Coming in at number eight is more music.
 Zee Music Company is part of India’s leading television and entertainment companies, in addition to being amongst one of the largest producers of Hindi programming in the world.

 The content on Zee Music Company’s channel is mainly music videos, but there are some films and television shows, too.
 According to the channel, there are over 220,000 hours of content for their audience’s viewing pleasure.